crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 Key concepts related to network availability monitoring include SLAs (Service-Level Agreements), MTTR (mean time to repair), and Five Nines.

-• **Network performance monitoring** (part of NMS) to determine the adequacy of key performance parameters of network devices and links, using such tools as MRTG and Cacti.
+• **Network performance monitoring** (part of NMS) to determine the adequacy of key performance parameters of network devices and links, using such tools as MRTG, Cacti, and Nagios.
 Network performance monitoring is "the process of collecting, storing, and analyzing network statistics" (Deveriya, 2005, p.
 314).

 Typically, performance-monitoring systems use the Simple Network Management Protocol (SNMP) to communicate with the monitored hosts.
 Using SNMP, the performance-monitoring system regularly polls the monitored hosts and collects performance-parameter samples.
 The samples are then stored in a central database for analysis and reporting, such as historical trending.
 (Deveriya, 2005, p.
 314)